Looking for a qualified & certified appraisal management company? Read about our history below and find out why SAMCO is the perfect choice for you!

 There are three reasons that lenders outsource the appraisal ordering and review process.
 First, by separating the appraiser from a bank's loan production staff, the risk of fraud is greatly reduced.
 With the advent of several important legislative and regulatory changes, this strict separation is what bank examiners look for.

 The third reason (and of growing importance) is that RESPA requires a lender to account for all closing cost fees charged to the borrower.
 It's very difficult to define the costs of in-house management.
 To comply with RESPA, the bank has to pay for their in-house department without receiving any offsetting fee income.
-Margins are growing tighter every year for community banks, and reducing non-interest expense is of growing importance.
-Outsourcing the management and review function saves the community bank significant payroll expense.
+Margins are growing tighter every year for community banks and credit unions, and reducing non-interest expenses is of growing importance.
+Outsourcing the management and review function saves the community bank and credit unions significant payroll expenses.

 At SAMCO, our team of appraisal management and compliance experts is ready to assist you with appraisal ordering and review.
 We can help your organization save money through more efficient appraisal management.
 Our goal is to provide top-quality appraisal management services as one of the top appraisal management companies in the nation.
 We're ready to help you today!